Fogo Island Inn is 10 years old this year — here's a look at this unique corner of Newfoundland — the people, places, food and landscapes.

 Food on Fogo is always homemade and local by necessity, derived from the land and the sea.

 Freshly baked bread, steamed puddings and pancakes (or toutons), served with locally foraged partridge berries, bakeapple (cloudberries) and crowberries, are often on the morning menu in Newfoundland.
-And beyond fish, there's moose and caribou.
+And beyond fish, there's moose and caribou from the land.

 Shorefast has recently launched its own Foodways Program designed to build on their work connecting to island individuals and traditions through food.